-Harvest weight for the indoor plants averaged 147 grams per plant.
-This is an acceptably heavy harvest for indoors, achieved because we’d topped the plants, supercharged them with special hydroponics supplements and tuned lighting, and allowed them to get as large and tall as possible without running into the problem of leaf bleaching and other damage caused by a canopy too close to grow lights.
+Harvest weight for the indoor plants averaged 157 grams per plant.
+This is an acceptably heavy harvest for indoors, achieved because we’d topped the plants, supercharged them with special hydroponics supplements and tuned lighting, and allowed them to get as large and tall as possible without risking leaf bleaching and other damage caused by a canopy too close to grow lights.

-Yield for the outdoor plants was impressive considering the buds weren’t fat but were mostly cylindrical and narrow.
-The highest-yielding outdoor Lemongrass produced 19 ounces of premium dried buds.
+Yield for the outdoor plants was impressive considering the buds weren’t Indica-fat but mostly cylindrical and narrow.
+The highest-yielding outdoor Lemongrass produced 21 ounces of premium dried buds.

-The psychoactive effects provided by Lemongrass are what pushed it into the favorites category, but the effects are confusingly dissimilar.
+The psychoactive effects provided by Lemongrass are what pushed it into the favorites category, but its effects are confusingly dissimilar.
 Let me explain…

 Those of us on the Growing Marijuana Perfectly team mostly prefer stimulating, creative, Sativa-dominant strains over couchlock Indica and Afghani.
 We use cannabis when we’re doing exercise, yoga, meditation, making music, dancing at raves, and engaging in other activities that require energy and mental clarity.
-Many of the strains we test, although fun to grow, profitable and definitely potent, have effects that are too heavily sedating for us.
+Many of the strains we test, although fun to grow, profitable and potent, are too heavily sedating for us.

-But then we vaped Lemongrass buds from the outdoor plants.
-The effects were much more Indica, so crushingly Indica that one of our long-time weedheads got dizzy and had to slump down in a faint.
+When we vaped Lemongrass buds from the outdoor plants.
+The effects were much more Indica–one of our long-time weedheads got dizzy and had to slump down in a faint.
 Further sampling revealed that indoor Lemongrass buds were extremely potent but stimulating, while the outdoor Lemongrass buds were extremely potent and sedating.